LMOrBits/lmorbits/docs/getting-started/quickstart.md

 ---
 icon: rocket
-description: Get started with our platform in minutes
+description: Get started with LMOrbits
 ---
+# Introduction
+LMOrbits is a Package for building and deploying Small language models.
+This document provides a quick start guide to help you get familiar with it quickly.

 # Quick Start Guide

-This guide will help you get up and running with our platform quickly.

 ## Prerequisites